Lukas Sinkiewicz

-Lukas Sinkiewicz (born 9 October 1985) is a Polish-German footballer who plays as a defender who SV Lövenich/Widdersdorf.
+Lukas Sinkiewicz (born 9 October 1985) is a Polish-German former footballer who played as a defender for SV Lövenich/Widdersdorf.
 He last played for SSV Jahn Regensburg.
 He has represented Germany on three occasions.

 Career

 He signed a one-year contract with FC Augsburg in summer 2010, moving from Bayer 04 Leverkusen where he played between 2007 and 2010.
 Previously he played for 1.
 FC Köln.
 After his year in Augsburg he was part of the squads of VfL Bochum and SSV Jahn Regensburg before retiring in 2015.

 Statistics

 International career

 Sinkiewicz played three matches for the German national team, all in 2005.

-He also represented Germany's U-19 team at the 2004 UEFA European Under-19 Football Championship and the U-21 squad at the 2006 UEFA European Under-21 Championship.
+He also represented Germany's U-19 team at the 2004 UEFA European Under-19 Championship and the U-21 squad at the 2006 UEFA European Under-21 Championship.